 This isn’t the case in every force, however.
-Some use a data exchange system called EISEC – this stands for Enhanced Information Service for Emergency Calls, and is provided using the BT ISDN access network.
-It means the BT operator doesn’t have to speak, as it enables the call handler to retrieve the information automatically.
+Nearly all emergency services now use BT's data exchange system called EISEC – this stands for Enhanced Information Service for Emergency Calls.
+It means the BT operator doesn’t have to speak, as it enables the call handler to both receive the caller's telephone number automatically and then retrieve the location information automatically.

-For forces without EISEC, the BT operator is vital to ensuring a good response time.
+For the few forces still without EISEC, the BT operator is vital to ensuring a good response time.